datatrails/go-datatrails-common-api/README.md

-# rkvstcommon-api
+# datatrails-common-api
-Common public api definitions for the RKVST platform
+Common public api definitions for the DataTrails platform